 Arrival In Kenilworth

 Thomas eventually became a university lecturer having graduated in economics at Dundee University.
 He also studed at the University of St. Andrews.
-He lecturered at both Lanchester Polytechnic in Coventry, and at Aston University in Birmingham, on Industrial Relations.
+He lecturered at both Lanchester Polytechnic (now Coventry University), and at Aston Universityin Birmingham, on Industrial Relations.

 In 1957, Thomas married Jane Ellen Birkenhead at Chippenham and they eventually came to Kenilworth.
 They moved into a ‘new build’ at 1, Quarry Road, probably in 1966.
 They had four daughters together.
 Quarry Road has only four houses and adjoins Malthouse Lane with De Montfort Road.